mperejda/jekyll-now/_posts/2015-09-28-upgrading-rails-mailchimp.md

 The application will run bundle automatically as prompt you to install a handful of generators.
 'Splash' is necessary.

-Happy Seed uses <a href "https://github.com/bkeepers/dotenv" target="_blank">dotenv</a> to mangage environment variables by default.
+Happy Seed uses [dotenv](https://github.com/bkeepers/dotenv) to mangage environment variables by default.
 Once your app is generated, add your MAILCHIMP_API_KEY and and MAILCHIMP_SPLASH_LIST_ID to the .env file.

 ```
 AWS_ACCESS_KEY_ID=